caglarop/gls-labels/README.md

 The GLS Plugin is a WordPress plugin that integrates with the GLS Web API for Parcel Processing and Parcel Cancellation, allowing the creation of GLS shipping labels directly from your WordPress dashboard.

+## 🔄 Compatibility

+The GLS Plugin is compatible with PHP versions from 7.4 to 8.3.

 ## 🌟 Features

 - Integration with GLS Web API for Parcel Processing and Parcel Cancellation.